RetroChallenge: Update #3

 Repairing the Commodore 1581 floppy disk drive.
 Part 2

 I assumed that the Commodore 1581 was failing because of a bad WD1772 IC (as documented in Part I).
-So I ordered a WD1772 replacement + the IC socket, I developed some basic desoldering skills, watched some desoldering videos, and also got a cheap desoldering iron from Radio Shack: So, I removed the board from the Commodore 1581 and started to desolder the IC.
-To my surprise the $11-buck desolder iron worked pretty well.
-I was able to remove all the solder from the the pins in a few minutes.
-The desolder iron just takes some time to reach the needed temperature, but besides that, it seems to be a great tool for occasional desoldering tasks (a hobbyist desoldering iron cost more than $250) ...
+So I ordered a WD1772 replacement and the IC socket, I developed some basic desoldering skills, watched some desoldering videos, and also got a cheap desoldering iron from Radio Shack: So, I removed the board from the Commodore 1581 and started to desolder the IC.
+To my surprise, the $11-buck desolder iron worked pretty well.
+I was able to remove all the solder from the pins in a few minutes. ...

 June 19, 2016 · 2 min · ricardoquesada